DerfDa180155/CarGame/doc/DevLog.md

 Starting with the map generator using Wave Function Collapse.
 This generator then delivers this 2 dimensional array.
 You will be able to adjust later how big the map should be and where the starting point is.

+## 05.01.2024

+Added entropy calculation.
+The entropy tells you how many different patterns can be at one point of the map.
+It is caculated, by checking all the 4 neighbour squares and check which pieces can fit.
+This is needed for the Wave Function Collapse.
+Fixed a display bug, where the map was displayed mirrored.